Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Results

-A similar study was carried out with the low melting-point alloy characterized by high rate sensitivity.
-A snapshot of the flow field in this alloy is shown in Fig.~\ref{fig:woods_sample}.
-The streakline patterns suggest that the underlying plastic flow in this case is laminar, unlike the case for Cu.
-Another important distinction is the large secondary flow at the wedge-chip interface, which results in the development of a plastic boundary layer at the chip underside.
-Constitutive behavior of this alloy was modeled using Anand’s viscoplastic model \cite{brown1989internal}, an internal variable-based model that is widely used to describe the rate-dependent behavior of low melting-point solder alloys at high homologous temperatures; note that, given the low melting point of the alloy ($T_m = 70$ $^\circ$C), room temperature corresponds to a high homologous temperature of $\sim 0.87$ for this alloy.
+{A similar study was carried out with the lead-free solder alloy (SAC305) characterized by a relatively low melting point ($T_m= $ 217 $^\circ$C) and high rate sensitivity.
+Figure~\ref{fig:woods_sample} shows the PIV deformation field for this alloy.
+The streakline patterns suggest that the underlying plastic flow in this case is more laminar, unlike the case for Cu.
+Constitutive behavior of this alloy was modeled using Anand’s viscoplastic model \cite{brown1989internal}, an internal variable-based model that is widely used to describe the rate-dependent behavior of solder alloys.}

-Anand model is given by:
+{Anand model is given by:

+where $\bar\sigma$ is the flow stress for the steady plastic flow; $s$ is the internal variable (``deformation resistance'') with the dimensions of stress; and $c$ is a function of strain rate and temperature expressed as:

-where $\sigma^\ast$ is the saturation flow stress; $\dot{\varepsilon}$, $\varepsilon$, and $T$ have their usual meanings; $R$ is the universal gas constant while the rest are all the unknown material parameters.
-In the absence of thermal effects, parameters $Q$ and $A$ cannot be estimated separately.
-Therefore, we consider a combined term $\exp(Q/RT)/A$ term, which we call $A^\prime$ (1/s); a similar approach was used previously by Anand and Brown \cite{brown1989internal}.
-To further simplify the constitutive law, the parameter $c$ is combined with $s_0$ and $h_0$ to give two combined parameters $cs_0$ and $ch_0$.
+where $\dot{\bar\varepsilon}$, and $T$ have their usual meanings; $R$ is the universal gas constant while the rest are all the unknown material parameters.
+The evolution of the internal variable $s$ is given by:

+where $s^{*}$ is the saturation value of the internal variable $s$ and $\hat{s}$ is deformation resistance of $s^{*}$.
+The hardening or softening behavior of the material is taken into account by the \emph{sign} function in the evolution equation.
+The model therefore has a total of 9 parameters.
+However, in the absence of information about flow stress dependence on temperature, the parameters $Q$ and $A$ cannot be estimated separately.
+Therefore, we consider a combined term $A/\exp(Q/RT)$ which we call $A^\prime$ (1/s); a similar approach was also used previously by Brown \emph{et al.} \cite{brown1989internal}.
+Furthermore, since it is standard to fix the value of the stress multiplier $\zeta$ at 2 \cite{grama2015identifiability}, the number of parameters to be determined is reduced to 7.}

+{From Eqs.~\ref{eq:anand}-\ref{eq:anand3}, it can be seen that the flow stress value not only depends on the instantaneous strain rate and strain but also on the deformation history of the material.
+In our implementation, the internal variable value $s$ at any given material point was evaluated through path integration of all the incremental changes to this variable.
+This path integration is similar to how the total effective plastic strain ($\bar\varepsilon$) was computed by adding the incremental effective strains ($d\bar\varepsilon$) along the material path.}